brillout/wildcard-api/docs/rpc-vs-rest-graphql.template.md

 we wouldn't have been able to evolve our frontend like we did.
 In general, RPC endpoints that are set in stone prevent any further frontend development.

-> :bulb: The RPC constraint: RPC requires that endpoints can be created and modified at the whim of the frontend development.
+> :bulb: RPC requires that endpoints can be created and modified at the whim of the frontend development.

 This constraint of RPC is usually not a problem: most frontend developers are nowadays comfortable and eager to write endpoints for themselves, and continous hand-in-hand deployment of frontend and backend is now considered best practice.
 We elaborate more on these points in our [FAQ](/docs/faq.md#faq).

-But, there is one situation were RPC's constraint is problematic.
+But, there is one situation were RPC's constraint is problematic: third parties.
-Is a show stopper.
-But a third party cannot modify our RPC endpoints: from the perspective of a third party, our RPC endpoints are set in stone.
+A third party cannot modify our RPC endpoints: from the perspective of a third party, our RPC endpoints are set in stone.
 Now, we developed our endpoints hand-in-hand with our frontend: our endpoints are tailored and only useful to our frontend.
+In short, RPC's constraint is a show stopper for a third party that wants to develop an application on top of our data.

 While RPC is schemaless,
 a RESTful/GraphQL API has a schema that essentially is a generic interface to your data: